Rev March 6, 2019

 - An Organization is composed of interacting interfacing individual spaces.

 - An Organization exists exclusively from the existence of the spaces of the individuals interfacing in that Organization.

 - All producing individuals hold Ownership in an Organization by holding ownership in their space where it interfaces with the space of the Organization.

 Producers; the Use of Their Money and Production

-160. Producers have the full right to use their money however they choose in a prosperity thrust.
+- Producers have the full right to use their money however they choose in a prosperous thrust.

-161. Producers do not have the right to use their production or money in a destructive thrust for this action moves the individual, family, organization, society, nation and mankind toward an economic decline.
+- Producers do not have the right to use their production or money in a counter prosperous thrust.
+This action is destructive to the individual, family, society, mankind and the environment.

-162. Producers use money units to capture the value, wealth, energy, capital and power they create through the production of goods and services.
+- Producers use money units to capture the value, energy, wealth, capital and power they create through the production of commodities, trades, goods and services.

-163. Producers transfer the value, wealth, energy, capital and power into money units when they market their commodities, trades, goods and services on the Open Market.
+- Producers transfer the value, energy, wealth, capital and power into money units when they market their commodities, trades, goods and services on the Open Market.